-When it comes to promoting your launches, there are a million different ways to go about it.
-My favorites have always been email lists and blogs.
-While usually I recommend promoting your launch on your own blog, you can double up and promote on your blog and on your Quora blog.
+When it comes to promoting your launches, there are a few ways to go about it.
+One of our favorite ways has always been through email lists and blogs.
+While usually we recommend promoting your launch on your own blog, you can double up and promote on your blog and on your Quora blog.

 To promote on any blog, you’ll have two phases: education and selling.

-Once you’ve got them hooked and wanting to know more, you’ll ride in like a white knight and present the course they didn’t even know they wanted and get them excited to buy.
+Once you’ve got them hooked and wanting to know more, you’ll present the course they didn’t even know they wanted and get them excited to buy.
 Depending on your niche and your audience size, these phases might slightly vary, but at the end of the day you’ll have luck going off of this general outline:

 Post 1: 10 things you should know about ___________.